Holyoke High School

-Holyoke High School is a public high school in western Massachusetts, United States that serves the City of Holyoke.
-Since 2015, the school, along with the district, has been in state receivership and through a series of changes in practices, such as innovative restorative justice disciplinary programs, has seen marked improvement in student retention and graduation rates.
-In the 2017-2018 school year Holyoke High received higher combined SAT scores than the average for schools in Boston, Worcester, and Springfield.
+Holyoke High School is a public high school in Holyoke, Massachusetts, United States.

 Overview

 Holyoke High School is located in Holyoke just off of Interstate 391.
-Currently, there are approximately 1300 students enrolled in the school in both divisions.
+Currently, there are approximately 1,300 students enrolled in the school in both divisions.
 The school colors are purple and white.
 The school song is "Hail, Holyoke", which was written by the high school's first band director Fred Grady in 1937 and dedicated to Dr. Howard Conant, a longtime principal who served the school for 35 years.

-Following two years of development, beginning in the 2018-2019 school year, the high school offers a redeveloped curriculum focused on four academies that upperclassmen will choose to participate in, these include academies in: